caltechlibrary/foliage/docs/installation.md

 ## Installation instructions

-### _Alternative 1: installing the ready-to-run version_
+### _Alternative 1: installing the ready-to-run packaged version_

-For the Caltech Library, we provide Foliage in a ready-to-run form for Windows and macOS computers.
+For the Caltech Library, we provide Foliage in packaged form for Windows and macOS computers.
+On Windows, this is an MSI installer package.
 This is the easiest and preferred way of getting a copy of Foliage.
 Please contact the author for more information.

 ### _Alternative 2: installing Foliage using `pipx`_